3liz/lizmap-documentation/source/publish/lizmap_plugin/attribute_table.rst

 as you can do in QGIS by opening the attribute table.

 .. note::
-    When activating the attribute table on a layer, it also activates graphical **selection** tools.
+    When activating the attribute table on a layer, it also activates :

+    * graphical **selection** tools
+    * export of features as a file

 Prerequisites
 -------------